Start9Labs/freegpt2-startos/README.md

 ## Verify Install

-Go to your StartOS Services page, select **Ollama** and start the service.
+Go to your StartOS Services page, select **FreeGPT-2** and start the service.

 **Done!**